yagitoshiro/CropImage/README.md

 WARNING!!
 -------------------
-Currently, this module works only when get called in app.js.
-I mean, when you call it in required JS file, callback function won't get fired so that it does not work.
-Thread related problem?
-I guess so.
-Please ask android guys in Appcelerator before you accuse me.
-No, not me.
+This module works only when you use single JavaScript context in your app.